Areas of Expertise

 Our mission requires research at all levels of the continuum (basic, translational, and clinical) and across many disciplines.
 Although studies may be managed by individual divisions or centers, most of our projects involve individuals from multiple divisions of psychiatry, different departments on campus, and different institutions.

-The department's outstanding patient care is carried out in diverse hospital and clinical settings, including University Hospitals, Parkland Memorial Hospital, Dallas VA Medical Center, Children's Medical Center Dallas , Presbyterian Hospital Dallas, and Terrell State Hospital.
+The Department's outstanding patient care is carried out in diverse hospital and clinical settings, including UT Southwesterm University Hospitals, Parkland Memorial Hospital, Dallas Veterans Affairs Medical Center, Children's Medical Center, Presbyterian Hospital Dallas, and Terrell State Hospital.
 Outpatient and specialty clinics extend our services to the community.
-We also collaborate with several local community agencies to provide care for the greater Dallas-Fort Worth area.
+We also collaborate with several local community agencies to provide care for the greater Dallas–Fort Worth area.